Skip to content

 • Rolling updates with minimal downtime

-• Self-healing, resilient systems
+• Self-healing resilient systems with high-availability

 • Portability between on-prem and cloud infrastructure